 Interpretations of Twittering Machine are myriad.
 The artist, Paul Klee, was interested in images that sprouted from his own spontaneous imagination.
 His doodled drawings carried the weight of precise discoveries.

-For me, the pleasure of the painting lies in the fine-line it walks between humour and monstrosity, comedy and tragedy.
-If it is a allegory — one perhaps that questions the “progress” of mankind’s technologies — then it is up to the viewer’s sensibility to determine how the allegory will end.
+For me, the pleasure of the painting lies in the fine line it walks between humour and monstrosity, comedy and tragedy.
+If it is an allegory — one perhaps that questions the “progress” of mankind’s technologies — then it is up to the viewer’s sensibility to determine how the allegory will end.

 Portrait of the Journalist Sylvia Von Harden by Otto Dix (1927)

 For me, there are few works of art that so bravely depict life in all its gauche and unnerving contradictions as Otto Dix’s Portrait of the Journalist Sylvia Von Harden.

 When Dix painted this image in 1927, he wanted to depict a side of German society that many preferred to…